knative/test-infra/scripts/README.md

 called when a test fails, and can dump extra information about the current state of the cluster (tipically using `kubectl`).

+1. [optional] Write the `parse_flags()` function.
+It will be called whenever an unrecognized flag is passed to the script, allowing you to define your own flags.
+The function must return 0 if the flag is unrecognized, or the number of items to skip in the command line if the flag was parsed successfully.
+For example, return 1 for a simple flag, and 2 for a flag with a parameter.

 1. Call the `initialize()` function passing `$@` (without quotes).

 1. Write logic for the end-to-end tests.
 Run all go tests using `go_test_e2e()`